Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Conclusion

 \section{Conclusion}

-To address load fluctuations in LLM serving systems, we design \sysname{}, an efficient and adaptive scheduler that dynamically schedules requests and instances based on cluster load. \sysname{} employs stateless inference instances and elastic instance pools to enable responsive reconfiguration between prefill and decode instances, while performing adaptive request dispatching and instance scheduling based on SLO settings and real-time performance metrics.
+To tackle load fluctuations in LLM serving systems, we design \sysname{}, an efficient and adaptive scheduler that dynamically schedules requests and instances based on cluster load. \sysname{} employs stateless inference instances and SLO-aware load assessment to enable responsive instance reconfiguration, while performing adaptive request dispatching and instance scheduling based on SLO settings and real-time performance metrics.
 Evaluations on multiple real-world datasets demonstrate that \sysname{} can effectively improve system serving capacity compared to existing solutions.